 Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

-KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
+BILL KURTIS: From NPR and WBEZ Chicago, this is WAIT WAIT...
 DON'T TELL ME, the NPR News quiz.
-I'm Bill Kurtis.
-And here is your host at the Chase Bank Auditorium in Chicago, Peter Sagal.
+I'm Bill Kurtis, and here is your host at the Chase Bank Auditorium in Chicago, Peter Sagal.

 PETER SAGAL, HOST: